Chocolate Chip Sugar Cookies

 Granulated white sugar provides all the sweetness.
 I do not recommend any substitutions.

 The egg is vital!
 Do not replace the egg.
 It helps bind the cookies together.
+For an eggless version, make these Vegan Sugar Cookies.

 The vanilla extract adds some classic cookie flavor.